 I've got two porcelain dolls with no markings (or shoes!) and am wondering what they are if anyone can help :).
 They seem to be of the same brand and both have music boxes in their backs if that helps.

 These dolls look old.
 Undress them and see if you can find markings.
+It will be harder to give a value and age if you dont know who manufactured it.

 Hi Judy!
 I looked again & there's nothing under the hair or on the feet + no tags or anything on the clothing.
 These dolls are at least 25 years old from what I know.